-Cutting down a backless dress may seem impossible but it’s really not.
-You’ll simply need to lave a band of fabric below the scooped-out back, or, if you prefer to cut higher up, use a new piece of fabric to form a band around the lower edge of the garment.
-If the back doesn’t sit right after this, try inserting eyelets and lacing across it – this will effectively tailor it to fit your shape creating a dramatic new look in the process.
+Cutting down a backless dress may seem impossible, but it’s not.
+You simply need to leave a band of fabric below the scooped-out back, or, if you prefer to cut higher up, use a new piece of fabric to form a band around the lower edge of the garment.
+If the back doesn’t sit right after this, try inserting eyelets and lacing across it – this will effectively tailor it to fit your shape, creating a dramatic new look in the process.

 Wraparound dresses need to be cut below the point at which the fabric crosses over, and ideally three to four inches below the waist.
-The trick to making them work is to stitch them discreetly in place at several points.
-Alternatively to can add buttons (a good idea if there is no zip in the back), or use ornamental buttons to conceal your stitching.
+The trick to them working is by discreetly stitching them in place at several points.
+Alternatively, you can add buttons (this is a good idea if there is no zip in the back), or use ornamental buttons to conceal your stitching.

 Dresses with Zips

-Unfortunately, if your dress has a long zip down the back, you only have two options: to cut below the end of the zip, or to remove it.
-Never try to cut across a zip – this will only end in disaster.
-Fortunately adding a new zip is not as difficult as you might think.
-It’s a good idea to buy the new zip before you start cutting so that you can see what your options are in terms of length.
+Unfortunately, if your dress has a long zip down the back, you only have two options: either cut below the end of the zip, or remove it.
+Never to cut across a zip – this will only end in disaster.
+Fortunately, adding a new zip is not as difficult as you might think.
+It’s a good idea to buy the new zip before you start cutting, so that you can see what your options are in terms of length.

-By following these guideline, you can cut down old dresses without mishap and enjoy your new clothes.
+By following these guidelines, you can cut down old dresses without mishap and enjoy your new clothes.